markstos/npm-shrinkwrap/bin/usage.md

   Then runs `npm shrinkwrap` and cleans up the `npm-shrinkwrap.json` file to be consistent.

-Basically like `npm shrinkwrap` but better
+Basically like `npm shrinkwrap` but better.

 Options:

-  --dirname           sets the directory location of the package.json
-                      defaults to `process.cwd()`.
+    --dirname           sets the directory location of the package.json defaults to `process.cwd()`.
     --keep-nested       If set, will not remove nested changes.
-  --warnOnNotSemver   If set, will downgrade invalid semver errors
+    --warnOnNotSemver   If set, will downgrade invalid semver errors to warnings
-                      to warnings
     --dev               If set, will shrinkwrap dev dependencies --silent            If set, will be silent.

 ## `{cmd} --help`